ekee305/karbot_ws/README.md

 This map should then be place along within the map provided folder at:\
 `karbot_ws/src/map_provider/maps`

+The origin of the saved map must be set to (0,0,0) in the "hospital_floorplan.yaml" file.

+Maps must be of a maximum width and height of 100m.
+Further releases of the package will work to increase this upper limit.

 #### Running the system
 To use the system the intial postion of the robot must be set in the the AMCL package used for localisation.
 This is done by changing the defaults for the following arguments in the amcl.launch folder to match the robots intial location in the map: